-Cerebral Palsy and Dental Care
+Cerebral Palsy Dental Management

 There’s also a higher risk of dental injuries because some children have flared upper teeth, which can become damaged during falls caused by balance problems.